rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 **Alex**

 The more you look into it, the more you realize how good the design is given the constraints.
+We could talk about that more, but moving on...

 The political implications of naturalism give me pause.

-On hearing one June afternoon in 1860 the suggestion that mankind was descended from the apes, the wife of the Bishop of Worcester is said to have exclaimed,
+In 1860, on hearing the suggestion that mankind was descended from the apes, the wife of the Bishop of Worcester is said to have exclaimed,

 >   My dear, descended from the apes!
 Let us hope it is not true, but if it is,